-The vendors begin to serve customers as early as 3 pm until 11 pm.
+The vendors begin to serve customers as early as 3 PM until 11 PM.
 It opens every day, but it gets particularly crowded on weekends.
-Prepare a lot of cash since that’s how the transaction carried here.
+Prepare cash since that’s how the transaction is carried here.
 Parking is Rp3.000 for motorcycles.
-On average, a plate of dish costs around Rp20.000 (USD 1,5).
+On average, a plate of dishes costs around Rp20.000 (USD 1,5).

 |Gianyar Night Market Opening Hours|

 The parking space is on the street side in front of the market.
 The parking takes some space from the street.
 So out of consideration, try not to bring cars here since it will affect the traffic.

 There are plenty of ATMs nearby just in case visitors run out of cash.
 Since it’s a traditional market, expect no facilities such as air conditioners – it can be hot and humid sometimes.

 How To Get To Gianyar Night Market